TimeMachine1994/081925-SvelteTweb/Notes/FixesToMake.md

 The "Complete Payment" button on the profile page had no link - it didn't take users anywhere when clicked.

 ### Solution
-Added link to the schedule/calculator page for the user's memorial:
+Added link to the schedule/calculator page for the user's event:
 ```svelte
 <a href="/schedule/{data.memorials?.[0]?.id}" class="inline-block">
   <Button>Complete Payment</Button>
 </a>
 ```

-Since owners should only have one memorial, we use `data.memorials?.[0]?.id` to get their first memorial's ID and link to `/schedule/[id]`.
+Since owners should only have one event, we use `data.memorials?.[0]?.id` to get their first event's ID and link to `/schedule/[id]`.

 **File Modified:** `lib/components/Profile.svelte` (line 399)